ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 create a DAP task upon receiving `Report` with such extension (or `ReportShare` in the case of helper.)

-By sending task configuration parameters to clients then return to server for task provision, we add transparency to the task that clients participate in.
-Client can see what privacy parameters has been configured for a task (for e.g.
-`min_batch_size`, or any differential privacy parameters if that's the privacy guarantee used).
+By sending task configuration parameters to clients, we add transparency to the task that clients participate in.
+Client can see what privacy parameters has been configured for a task (for e.g. `min_batch_size`, or any differential privacy parameters if that's the privacy guarantee used).

 By defining this mechanism as an extension, we can guarantee that for any deployments implementing this extension: